jasonporritt/rg351_m8c/README.md

 This setup should work for a variety of rg351 devices, including the rg351m, rg351mp, and rg351v.
 It requires a custom firmware install.
 Instructions will focus on ArkOS but it may also work with 351Elec or TheRA with a few tweaks.

+Source files are included in the releases, so it may be possible to compile on desktop systems, consoles, and other devices.

 ## Download a release here

 https://github.com/jasonporritt/rg351_m8c/releases